RJuall/rj-mern-learn/js-weird-parts/js-weird-parts_notes.md

 This trick can be used to provide a default value for a function parameter (if value not provided (the left value), the `||` operator will return the right value.

 i.e. `paramVal = param || default`

+#### Framework Aside: Default Values

+Linking different javascript files in a project essentially puts all those files inot one contiguous script file.
+This is how JS treats those links

+This means that there can be collisions between the script files if they use the same variable names, etc.

+The `||` operator behavior can be used to avoid collisions in variable names by checking to see if a variable name is already being used.

+### Objects and Functions

+#### Objects and the Dot